 National School Bus Safety Week is approaching.
 It’s a great time for parents, teachers, students, school bus drivers and other motorists to join forces in addressing the importance of school bus safety.
 The 2017 event will be October 16th – 20th and strives to further educate the public on important safety issues.
 While school bus accidents are rare, they do occur.
 When one does, it’s important to quickly learn who’s at fault.
-School bus accident lawyers in AZ & NM can help with this determination and the complicated process of seeking compensation.
+School bus accident lawyers in Arizona and New Mexico can help with this determination and the complicated process of seeking compensation.

 School Bus Accident Statistics

 The National Highway Traffic Safety Administration(NHTSA) deems school buses the safest form of transportation for your child to get to and from school.
 Unfortunately, between 2006 and 2015, a total of 1,313 people died in 1,172 school-transportation-related accidents.
 While this number sounds high, according to the NHTSA, this amount translates to only 0.4 percent of the total accidents for this time period and 72 percent of these fatalities were occupants of other vehicles involved in the crash, not actual school bus occupants.

 Causes of School Bus Accidents

 Human error causes many school-transportation-related wrecks, especially distracted driving.
 Texting drivers have increasingly become the prime culprit of accidents, including those involving school buses.
 Bus accident lawyers in Arizona and New Mexico explain state laws that deter bus drivers from joining this trend.